 Termination of Engagement

-You may terminate our engagement at any time by written notice to your WH attorney.
+You may terminate our engagement at any time by written notice to your Walter Haverfield attorney.
 However, your termination of our engagement does not relieve you of your obligation to pay for legal services rendered or costs incurred or paid on your behalf prior to receiving notice from you.
-We have the right to withdraw from our engagement for good cause.
-Good cause includes refusal to abide by the terms of the agreement relating to the representation such as the agreement to assist and to cooperate as appropriate and to pay our invoices in a timely manner.
+We also have the right to withdraw from our engagement for good cause.
+Good cause includes the refusal to abide by the terms of the agreement relating to the representation, such as the agreement to assist and to cooperate as appropriate and to pay our invoices promptly.